 2. Maintain accuracy in record keeping

-Your records need to be accurate.
+Your cemetery records need to be accurate.
 The single most important step to moving to a digital solution is ensuring all your data is migrated into your new cemetery software.
 This process alone will often identify duplicates, missing records, damaged or incorrect records.

 Depending on storage conditions and access to your historical records, essential documents may in part be unreadable and damaged by age, wear, and tear.
 Consider reaching out to your local community who can help; they may be at the local church, historical society, council, etc. Remember your records preserve the history and development of your community, local celebrities, settlers, and are important for the continuity of your community.